BEHIND THE SCENES

 THE END OF DAYS: the making of

 Post-Production: Then comes the post production.
 I work with Adobe Photoshop.
-I don’t rush my work; I don’t force it either.
-I find it that I need to feel it to create it.
-But I do have a great time with every step of the way.
+I don’t rush my work and I do have a great time with every step of the way.

 Hope to give you a better insight to my process through the BTS videos that I will share in this section.